nickbrandt/GitLab/doc/api/graphql/getting_started.md

 aimed at developers who wish to work on developing the API itself.

 ## Why GraphQL
+GraphQL is a programatic language for easily accessing and manipulating complex data with an intuitive and flexible syntax.
+With a single request, you can access a  tailored response coming from multiple data sources.
+This approach minimizes the traditional effort of client-side coding against multiple APIs, reduces bandwith, and improves response times.

-TODO: formalize a value statment speed/access/bandwidth/tailored responses regardless of the DM/passing data to other systems/reduced coding time pub-sub notifications with realtime updates?
+TODO (Sameer): pub-sub notifications with realtime updates?

 ### Why GraphQL vs REST
-For over 20 years, REST has been the standard, object-based, programmatic access for data access from remote servers.
+For over 15 years, [REST has been a standard](https://en.wikipedia.org/wiki/Representational_state_transfer), object-based, programmatic access for data access from remote servers.
 TODO: challenges with multiple  queries.
 GraphQL is a new framework/standard for single query, server-side access to multiple data sources.

+TODO (Mike)
 -performance
 -value
 - cheaper than joins from tabulated data